scala-ide/docs/user/gettingstarted.rst

 * the Java Development Kit, version 1.5.0 or newer.
 We recommend the latest 1.6.x version, there have been issues reported when using Eclipse and Java 7.

 * Eclipse, including the JDT.
 Either the "Classic" or "Eclipse for Java Developers" is sufficient.

-  * Scala IDE is officially supporting Eclipse 3.6.2.

-  * Scala IDE can be installed on Eclipse 3.7, but not all features are working perfectly.
-For example, discovery of unit tests is not working (ticket `1000782`__).
+Scala IDE can be installed on both `Eclipse 3.6 (Helios)`_ and `Eclipse 3.7 (Indigo)`_.
+There is one known issue specific to using Scala IDE on Indigo, releated to tests discovery (ticket `10007821`__).

 __ https://www.assembla.com/spaces/scala-ide/tickets/1000782